 High-end products were thus reserved for the premium experience of offline retail stores.
 This was based on the assumption that affluent consumers wouldn’t be willing to spend the premium price required for high-end luxury goods online.
 Indeed, wouldn’t luxury shoppers always favour a personalised customer service and a tactile shopping experience?
 The kind of experience that only a premium offline retail space could offer.

 That assumption is now being challenged.

-By 2025, nearly one-fifth of personal luxury sales will take place online.
+20%of personal luxury sales will take place online by 2025

 eCommerce sites such as Net-A-Porter and Farfetch have successfully demonstrated that digital retail works.
 Indeed, luxury consumers are willing to shop for high-end goods online at an undiscounted price that is on par with the offline retail premiums.